Frederick W. Smith

 FedEx has been recognized by Time magazine as one of the “Time100 Most Influential Companies” and has consistently been ranked on FORTUNE magazine’s industry lists, including “100 Best Companies to Work For” and “World’s Most Admired Companies.”

-As executive chairman, Smith focuses on board governance, as well as issues of global importance, including sustainability, innovation, and public policy.
-FedEx operations include 698 aircraft, more than 200,000 vehicles, and approximately 5,000 operating facilities.
-More than 500,000 employees worldwide currently handle approximately 15 million shipments each day.
+As executive chairman, Smith focused on board governance, as well as issues of global importance, including sustainability, innovation, and public policy.

 FedEx has been widely acknowledged for its commitment to total quality service.
 In 1990, FedEx Express became the first service company to win the Malcolm Baldrige National Quality Award.